Gbagecol/261-Grading/README.txt

 Line 1 is the total points that can be earned for the assignment, usually 30.
 This total does not include possible extra credit, which the script will take into account.
+Line 2 is the amount of points corresponding to lab submissions.
+Each lab is worth 4 points, so normally this number will be between 8 and 16.
+Line 3 is the amount of points corresponding to the actual assignment criteria, which will always be the total number of points minus the total number of lab points.

-Each line from line 2 onward corresponds to a single criteria from the rubric and must be formatted as:
+Each line from line 4 onward corresponds to a single criteria from the rubric and must be formatted as:

-point value:criteria prompt:criteria description
+point value:point type:criteria prompt:criteria description

 Point value is the amount of points a single criteria from the rubric is worth.
 For normal requirements this is just the point value, like 0.5 or 2.
 For criteria that are extra credit, the format is the same, except that a + should be added to the point value (+2 instead of just 2).

+Point type indicates if the criteria is for lab points or for assignment points.
+This will be a single character, 'L' if the criteria pertains to a lab, and 'A' if it pertains to the actual assignment.This is necessary since the syllabus penalties, like compiler error or missing files, only apply to the actual assignment and not the labs.

 The criteria prompt is the question the script will ask you when determining if a student correctly meets that specific requirement; for example, "Student